 While an Instagram influencer job is not for everyone, if you break out of the pack, you could potentially get paid between $100 and $1,000 per Instagram post.

 You can sell crafts online on platforms like Etsy.

-Things that sell well on Etsy include arts, personal care items, woodwork, home decor, posters, and more.
-Teens can join Etsy starting at age 13 as long as their parents are involved.
+Things that sell well on Etsy include arts and crafts, personal care items, woodwork, home decor, posters, and more.
+Teens can join Etsy starting at age 13 if their parents are involved.